ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

 Run the Experiment
 ********************

-To run the experiment, users can automate job submission via :term:`crontab` or submit tasks manually via ``rocotorun``.
+To run the experiment, users can automate job submission or submit tasks manually via ``rocotorun``.

 .. _wflow-overview: